-With the first design, a basket with grey chevron detail (available HERE), I am breaking away from offering a set of 3 stacking baskets.
-From now on, baskets will be available in a single size, but I am considering including brief tips on customizing the size in the individual patterns.
+With the first design, a basket with grey chevron detail, I am breaking away from offering a set of 3 stacking basket sizes with each pattern.
+For the sake of simplicity, baskets with geometric designs will come in single-size patterns.

 Crochet picture frames pattern collection